ncrncornell/qwi_schemas/formats/ANNOUNCEMENT-2016-05.md

-The public-use data from the Longitudinal Employer-Household Dynamics Program, including the Quarterly Workforce Indicators (QWI) and Job-to-Job Flows (J2J), are available for download according to structural and file naming schema.
+The public-use data from the Longitudinal Employer-Household Dynamics Program, including the Quarterly Workforce Indicators (QWI) and Job-to-Job Flows (J2J), are available for download according to structural and file naming schemata.
 The data themselves are available as Comma-Separated Value (CSV) files through the LEHD website’s Data page at <http://lehd.ces.census.gov/data/> as well as through the [LED Extraction Tool](http://ledextract.ces.census.gov/).